 How you can help prevent loneliness

-First and foremost, you should talk about where your remote employee plans to work.
+First and foremost, you should talk about where your remote employees plan to work.
 Andreas Klinger tackles this in his remote crash course by saying in clear terms that he believes remote workers should not work from home.
 He feels that it heightens the isolation factor.

-Instead, he says encouraging remote workers to get shared office space (no co-working, which he says can be too distracting) has helped with teams he’s worked with.
+Instead, he says encouraging remote workers to get shared office space (not co-working, which he says can be too distracting) has helped with teams he's worked with.

-Meanwhile, CTO of Reaction Commerce, Mathias Meyer, recently asked his following on Twitter what they do to stay socially healthy while working remotely and offered a few of his own tips which can apply to any remote situation:
+Meanwhile, leadership coach and former CTO, Mathias Meyer, asked his following on Twitter what they do to stay socially healthy while working remotely and offered a few of his own tips which can apply to any remote situation:

 Mathias's followers shared a variety of great tactics you can recommend your remote staff work into their routines: